TinKurbatoff/tornado-tryton/README.md

 ## General Information
 - This module helps to connect to tryton back-end from Tornado web application
-- I created a Mobile App that used data from Tryton DB to operate, there is a [flask_tryton](https://pypi.org/project/flask-tryton/) module, but I don't want to use flask as it a "blocking server" and wasn't intended to use in multi-user multitasking operations.
-As I use Tornado as API back-end I needed to connect a Tornado back-end to Tryton DB and its models.
+- I created a Mobile App that used data from Tryton DB to operate.
+There is a [flask_tryton](https://pypi.org/project/flask-tryton/) module, but I don't want to use flask as it is a "blocking server", and wasn't intended to use in multi-user multitasking operations.
+I use Tornado as API back-end, hence I need a new module to connect a Tornado back-end to Tryton DB and its models.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->